-Style for all submissions must follow that of the Publication Manual of the American Psychological Association (6th ed.).
+Style for all submissions must follow that of the Publication Manual of the American Psychological Association.
 Submission to the journal implies that the manuscript has not been published elsewhere and is not in consideration by any other journal.
 Submission to the Applied Research section should be no more than 30 double-spaced pages, including an abstract of 150 words or less using a sectional guideline (Objective, Method, Results, and Conclusion), a brief biographical statement for each contributing author, endnotes, references, tables, and figures, all on separate pages.
 Author names and affiliations should appear on a separate cover page and the manuscript should be formatted for anonymous review.
 Authors are also asked to provide to submit names, academic affiliations, and contact information for six colleagues in the field familiar with the topic of their paper when submitting they're manuscript.

 Journal of Attention Disorders only accepts submissions electronically.
 Electronic submissions should be sent to http://mc.manuscriptcentral.com/jad.
 Submissions must be in Microsoft Word.
 Please ensure that tables are editable files in Word or Excel, not images.
 Artwork should have a resolution of 300 dpi or higher.
 Images are best submitted separately from the text document.
 Please do not embed images into your file, as embedding raster image files (photographs) in Word or similar programs automatically reduces the resolution below what is needed for quality print publication.